zimolab/hello_lvgl_v8/README.md

 The source code will be in the `src` directory by default.
 The `src/main.c` will be the entry point of the program.

-The output binary will be in the `build/bin` and `dist/`  directories by default.
+The output binary will be in the `build/bin`.

 All object files will be in the `build/obj` directory by default.